 When it comes to environmental toxins from protein, mercury is important to consider for insulin effects too.
 According to a systematic review of observational studies, higher exposure to this heavy metal is associated with a greater risk of diabetes and metabolic syndrome30.

 Now that we’ve explored the physiological underpinnings of protein effects on the balance of three key hormones (estrogen, thyroid, and insulin), I wanted to share my ten favorite protein sources.
 Check out these healthy vegan and omnivorous options for high-quality protein.

 1. Pea protein:

-I’m a big fan of pea protein because it’s a complete protein, i.e., it provides all of the amino acids you need.
-It’s also the least allergenic form of protein, so you are unlikely to develop intolerance as you might with other proteins (gluten and dairy).
+Pea is also one of the least allergenic forms of protein, so you are unlikely to develop intolerance as you might with other proteins that contain ingredients with allergenic potential (e.g., gluten and dairy).
 Choose a powder form of pea protein that’s free of gluten and dairy and low in sugar (less than 5 grams per serving).

 2. Lentils and other legumes:

-Especially flax, chia, sunflower.
+Especially flax, chia, and sunflower.